MYVirajani/Brain-Tumor-Detection/README.md

 # Brain Tumor Detection Using Convolutional Neural Networks (CNN)

+## Introduction

+This project focuses on developing a deep learning solution for brain tumor detection using Convolutional Neural Networks (CNN).
 Brain tumor detection is a critical aspect of medical imaging, aiding in timely and accurate diagnosis.
-This project leverages Convolutional Neural Networks (CNN) to classify brain MRI images into tumor and non-tumor categories.
-By automating the detection process, it seeks to enhance the reliability of diagnostic procedures.
+The solution encompasses dataset preprocessing, model training, and performance analysis to classify brain MRI images into four categories: Glioma Tumor, Meningioma Tumor, No Tumor, and Pituitary Tumor.
+By automating the detection process, this project aims to improve the accuracy, efficiency, and reliability of diagnostic procedures.

----

 ## Features